msztylko/python-imports/README.md

 True
 ```

-Conceptuallu, we may say that `import` statement performs 2 operations:
+Conceptually, we may say that `import` statement performs 2 operations:
 1. search for the named module.
 2. bind the result to a name in the local scope.